-Following the theme of recreating Williams Sonoma food gift ideas, I wanted to share with you our latest knock-off.
+Following the theme of recreating Williams Sonoma food gift ideas, I wanted to share with you another knock-off.
 It's the caramel covered marshmallow treat.
 Also called Modjeskas, these candies were purportedly named after a beautiful Polish actress by an admirer.
-Shouldn't they be called Pavell's instead?

 Anyway, they look a heck of a lot more complicated to make than they actually are.
 These make great gifts wrapped in wax paper.
 Especially when you aren't paying $27 a pound for them!

 2 tablespoons plus 2 1/2 teaspoons unflavored gelatin

 1/2 cup cold water